carlosrafaelgn/Asm86/README.md

 This is a JavaScript assembly x86 compiler and emulator for educational purposes.
 I use it in my classes on Computer Architecture.

-The project site, http://carlosrafaelgn.com.br/Asm86, can be used as an example (in Portuguese).
+The project site, http://carlosrafaelgn.com.br/Asm86, can be used as an example (in English).
 It uses CodeMirror (http://codemirror.net) as the code editor.

 The script adds only three names to the global namespace: Asm86EmulatorContext, Asm86EmulatorCompiler and Asm86Emulator.
 However, creating instances of Asm86EmulatorContext and Asm86EmulatorCompiler will not be so usefull.

+Asm86Language.js adds translation support and consumes two more names from the global namespace: Asm86Language and Asm86UI.
+Although the example is in English, the script's default language is Portuguese.

 Limitations:
 - Not all instructions have been implemented